 And this is what the Bible means by faith.

 Remember: in verse 1 he says, “Come to the waters,” but in verse 3 he says, “Come to me.”
 God himself is the water and the milk and the wine.

 Everybody in this room is somewhere in these four steps.
 And I call you to take another one this morning.

-- Finally, if you have eaten, delight yourself in the Lord.
-And say with the psalmist, "Thou dost show me the path of life; in thy presence there is fulness of joy, in thy right hand are pleasures for evermore."
+Finally, if you have eaten, delight yourself in the Lord.
+And say with the psalmist, “You make known to me the path of life; in your presence there is fullness of joy; at your right hand are pleasures forevermore” (Psalm 16:11).